Implement a result list

 }

-Handling folded results
+Handle folded results

 As a reference, you may want to look at the source code of the Folding component to see how it’s implemented in the Coveo JavaScript Search Framework.

 A search interface sometimes supports the folding of related query result items.
-There are two possible folding actions, the first of which simply groups items together.
+There are two possible folding actions, the first of which groups items together.
 The second action, which builds upon the first, orders the grouped items in logical parent-child relationships.

 Implementing the first action requires setting the filterField Search API parameter to @<filterField>, where <filterField> is the name of the field to use for grouping.
 Upon receiving this request, the Search API sends back a list of result items, where each item contains a childResults array of results which have the same <filterField> value.
 The childResults arrays are sorted using the sortCriteria, and their maximum length is filterFieldRange (the default value is 5).